In situ manufacture or assembly of work equipment and plant

 The roles and responsibilities, and route to compliance with product supply legislation, can be complicated for plant and machinery "manufactured" in situ (such as automating an existing gate).
 This contrasts to the more straightforward situation for products which are produced complete in the traditional factory environment.

 More than one person / organisation is likely to have been involved in the design, construction and installation of the various items of equipment and connections between them, for example with a complex assembly line.
-A number of product supply Directives may apply to all or just to parts complex assemblies, such as a chemical processing facility which may comprise machinery, electrical equipment, pressure plant and equipment intended for use in potentially explosive atmospheres.
-What exact parts are in scope of a particular Directive may be less obvious, for example where does the "machine", such as an agitator or pump, end when it forms part of a large installation such as a storage tank farm.
-There may also be important duties under national legislation (eg the Construction, Design and Management Regulations), and some significant parts (e.g. structural) may themselves be out of scope of the product supply Directives, but will be captured as part of the final complete assembly.
+Various product supply legislation may apply to all or just to parts complex assemblies, such as a chemical processing facility which may comprise machinery, electrical equipment, pressure plant and equipment intended for use in potentially explosive atmospheres.
+What exact parts are in scope of particular legislation may be less obvious, for example where does the "machine", such as an agitator or pump, end when it forms part of a large installation such as a storage tank farm.
+There may also be important duties under other legislation (eg the Construction, Design and Management Regulations), and some significant parts (eg structural) may themselves be out of scope of specific product supply legislation, but will be captured as part of the final complete assembly.

 This page briefly explores these issues, gives guidance on ways to ensure that safety and health are met, with the aim that harm to workers and others who may be affected can be avoided.

 Some machinery, such as powered gates (eg when reusing the existing gate leaves), complex assembly lines (eg for processing and packaging products) and large industrial plant (eg a refinery or biomass power plant), will in effect be manufactured in situ from various components – see list below.
 The common element is the bringing together component parts, many of which have been manufactured by others, into a new complete piece of equipment / plant.
 Some of these component parts may be: